 The Archive of Recorded Vocal Music, founded in 1968 with the acquisition of the Anthony Boucher collection, contains over 30,000 vocal recordings from the first half of the 20th century.

-The archives' 78 rpm vocal recordings are cataloged in the UCSB Library catalog.
+The archives' 78rpm vocal recordings are cataloged in UCSB Library Search.
 Searching can be done by singer, composer, opera and aria title or by record label and number.
 Nearly every singer of the "Golden Age" is represented in the collection.
-A partial listing of singers represented gives a small indication of the collections breadth.
-In addition to American and Western European singers, the archive is strong in recordings of singers of the Imperial Russian Court, Polish, Czech, Dutch and Hungarian artists that are not usually represented in American collections.
+A partial listing of singers represented gives a small indication of the collection's breadth.
+In addition to American and Western European singers, the archive is strong in recordings of singers of the Imperial Russian Court, Polish, Czech, Dutch, and Hungarian artists that are not usually represented in American collections.
 Many lesser known singers and unfamiliar repertoire can be found in the vocal archive, and in many cases dozens of interpretations of a particular aria can be compared.
 The archive also allows comparison of singing styles from early in the century with later styles or styles of different schools of singing.

 Due to the fragility of shellac recordings, originals are copied onto CD when patrons request a particular disc, allowing repeated listening without damaging the original.
 CD copies are then kept for future patrons to use.
 Turnaround is usually less than a day for most requests, though items already copied can be paged immediately.